10 Things I Hate About Toastmasters

 Join our next 1-Day Public Speaking Masterclass

-7. The Evalutions.
+7. The Evaluations

 A big part of Toastmasters is in the evaluations.

-An Evaluator evaluates your speeches; the Evaluators and Speakers are watched by Ah Counters, Time Keepers, and Grammarians; and a General Evaluator evaluates everyone.
+An Evaluator evaluates your speeches; the Evaluators and Speakers are watched by Ah Counters, Timekeepers, and Grammarians; and a General Evaluator evaluates everyone.

-8. The Ah Counter.
+8. The Ah Counter

 You can be subject to a grilling based on the number of times you said ‘like’ or ‘so’ during your unprepared 2-minute talk.
 You’ll be reprimanded for: